---

 SELECT "posts".* FROM "posts" WHERE "posts"."user_id" IN (3)

-Includes loads the association data in a separate query just like preload
+Includes loads the association data in a separate query just like `preload`.

-However it is smarter than preload
+However it is smarter than `preload`.
+Above we saw that `preload` failed for

 same with includes.